COPD: Could You Be At Risk?

 - In addition to some possible blood work to measure oxygen and carbon dioxide in the blood, lung functions tests, like spirometry, may be ordered.
 During a spirometry test, you breath into a special machine that measures how well your lungs are working.

-X-rays or a test that measures the electrical activity of the heart called an electrocardiogram (ECG or EKG) may be ordered.
+- X-rays or a test that measures the electrical activity of the heart called an electrocardiogram (ECG or EKG) may be ordered.

-The First Step: Quit Smoking
+The First Step: You Must Quit Smoking

 The most common cause of COPD is tobacco smoking.
 If smoking is the cause of your COPD, you need to quit.

-Talk to your doctor about nicotine replacement products or other treatments such as Chantix (varenicline) or Zyban (bupropion).
+Talk to your doctor about nicotine replacement products or other treatments such as Chantix (varenicline) or bupropion.
 These agents can be very helpful to reduce cravings and reach your goal to quit smoking.

 Treatments for COPD: Short-Acting Beta-2 Agonists

-The first, and most important, step in treatment of COPD is to quit smoking.
 When medicines become necessary, single therapy with short-acting bronchodilators (beta-2 agonists) is often the first treatment for mild, intermittent COPD symptoms.
 Bronchodilators open the airways, help decrease secretion, and are the cornerstone of treatment for COPD.

 Ipratropium: Another Short-Acting Bronchodilator

-Another option besides short-acting beta-2 agonists for bronchodilation is an anticholinergic agent.
+Another option besides a short-acting beta-2 agonist for bronchodilation is an anticholinergic agent.